coinbase/build-onchain-apps/README.md

 <br />

-**Build Onchain Apps Toolkit** (aka BOAT ⛵️) will help you save 6+ weeks of initial onchain app setup and eliminate the hassle of integrating onchain components with web2 infrastructure. 🌊
+**Build Onchain Apps Toolkit** (aka BOAT ⛵️) will help you save weeks of initial app setup and the hassle of integrating onchain components with web2 infrastructure. 🌊

 We do this by taking an opinionated approach to streamlining early decisions you must make when building an onchain app.